JonasAlfredsson/ansible-role-samba_host/README.md

 actually allow a guest account to access a share.

 > :important: Enabling guest access requires [disabling of encryption][33] for
-> this share since Samba requires a password to be able to set up an encrypted
+> that particular share since Samba requires a password to be able to set up an
-> connection.
-Read more in the [Encrypted Connection](#encrypted-connection)
+> encrypted connection.
+Read more in the
-> section for a workaround.
+> [Encrypted Connection](#encrypted-connection) section for a workaround.

 All the necessary settings are collected in the example below: